 Augusta & Richmond County Real Estate Attorneys

 Real estate can seem to be a relatively simple area of law, dealing primarily with buyer/seller or landlord/tenant negotiations and decisions.
 However, as in so many other legal areas, the devil is in the details — details that, in this instance, cover a wide range of commercial and residential matters, including development, zoning regulations, title clearance, inspections, variances, and more.
 With more than 15 years of serving both residential and commercial clients in Augusta and the CSRA, our attorneys have proven themselves to be as thorough as they are comprehensive.
-Our goal is to not only deliver a smooth real estate transaction, but to also safeguard you from difficulties in the future.
+Our goal is not only to deliver a smooth real estate transaction, but also to safeguard you from difficulties in the future.

 Our Practice Areas